Middle-earth Enterprises: Background and history

 Video game rights to Tolkien's literary works were first licensed to Vivendi, which produced The Fellowship of the Ring in 2002 and The Hobbit in 2003.
 At around the same time licensing agreements for products relating to the films produced by Peter Jackson were obtained by Electronic Arts (EA), leading to the release of a series of games, starting with The Two Towers in 2002.
 In 2005, EA acquired the rights to produce games based on the literary works as well, producing further titles up to the release of The Lord of the Rings: Conquest in 2009, when the licensing agreement expired.
 Video game rights then passed to Warner Brothers.

 In 2010, the name was changed to Middle-earth Enterprises.

 In 2011, Cubicle 7 produced The One Ring Roleplaying Game, a licensed role-playing game set in Middle-earth, in collaboration with Sophisticated Games.
-While the game featured its own unique rules, Cubicle 7 announced on March 14, 2016, that it would create an adaptation using tabletop gaming rules compatible with Dungeons & Dragons.
-In 2020, Cubicle 7 lost the rights, which were then relicensed to Free League Publishing, which published the second edition of The One Ring in 2021 and announced their D&D-compatible version coming in late 2022.
+While the game featured its own unique rules, Cubicle 7 revealed in 2016 that it would create an adaptation using tabletop gaming rules compatible with Dungeons & Dragons.
+In 2020, Cubicle 7 lost the rights, which were then relicensed to Free League Publishing, which published the second edition of The One Ring in 2021 and later a D&D-compatible version in late 2022.

-In August 2022, it was announced that Middle-earth Enterprises was being purchased by Embracer Group, the parent company of THQ Nordic.
+In 2022, Middle-earth Enterprises was purchased by Embracer Group, the parent company of THQ Nordic.